greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-tablespace.html.md

 The `DROP TABLESPACE` command removes an empty tablespace.

-**Note:** You cannot drop a tablespace if it is not empty or if it stores temporary or transaction files.
+> **Note** You cannot drop a tablespace if it is not empty or if it stores temporary or transaction files.

 ## <a id="topic11"></a>Moving the Location of Temporary or Transaction Files